CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

     ![](images/e32.png)

-    >**Note:** At this point, you have configured your enterprise network.
-You should be able to test your Enterprise Class Network from one region to another.
-Your testing can include the following scenarios:

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

    - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.